Location: Wangaratta, Bright, Rutherglen, Milawa, Beechworth, Myrtleford, Wandiligong

 Bright to Porepunkah, 6km one way

-Starting in beautiful Bright, make your way along the old railway corridor against the stunning backdrop of Mount Buffalo looming over the valley.
-Stop for breakfast or lunch at the Rail Trail Cafe and don’t miss the incredible views from Ringer Reef Winery’s cellar door.
+Depart Bright and make your way along the old railway corridor against the stunning backdrop of Mount Buffalo.
+Stretch legs and fill bellies at the Rail Trail Café.
+Don't miss the incredible views from Ringer Reef Winery’s cellar door.

 Unable to get data